Infinite (Stratovarius album): Singles

 "Hunting High and Low" was the album's first single.
 Released as an EP on February 2, 2000, it reached number 4 in Finland, and stayed there for 5 weeks.
 It also became the band’s first single to chart outside of Finland, as it peaked at number 21 in Italy.
 Nuclear Blast also released the official music video for this song.
 On October 20, 2000, the album's second EP, "A Million Light Years Away," was released, entering the Finnish charts at number 14.
 Nuclear Blast also released the official music video.
 The final EP, "It's A Mystery," was later released on vinyl.

 Critical reception

 The album was met with favorable reviews, Chee Kam writing for V13.net dubbed it “one of the great power metal records of 2000” also adding “it’s power metal with great rhythm instrumentals and keyboards that take on some great leads giving the music a face.
 Timo Kotipelto also delivers some high vocals and leads the band from start to finish.”
 Blabbermouth.net noted that Infinite might be disappointing to longtime fans whoever it also stated “it is by no means a bad album, and it would still serve as a potent introduction to the band's music to all those who have a liking for the YNGWIE/early HELOWEEN neo-classical metal sound.”

+In 2024 The Metal Hall of Fame dubbed the album one of the 75 best metal albums of the 2000s.